Obsidian WebDAV Sync

 Technical Breakdown

-To sync an Obsidian vault to a WebDAV server is a typical decentralized coordination problem, where each client has their own copy and changes of the vault and there's no centralized resolver between.
+To sync an Obsidian vault to a WebDAV server is a typical distributed coordination problem, where each client has their own copy and changes of the vault and there's no centralized resolver between.
 The goal is to synchronize the vaults between clients for maximum data integrity.

 ✅ = Exists, ❌ = Doesn't Exist, ✏️ = Changed Compared to Record